koyeb/koyeb-python-sdk/docs/sandbox.md

 - `image` - Docker image name
 - `command_args` - Command and arguments to run (optional, empty list means use image default)
 - `privileged` - If True, run the container in privileged mode (default: None/False)
+- `image_registry_secret` - Name of the secret containing registry credentials for pulling private images

 **Returns**: